 All about National Poetry Day

-Since National Poetry Day was founded in 1994 by William Sieghart, it has engaged millions of people across the country with live events, happenings, classroom activities, conversations, broadcasts, semi-comprehensible tweets and spontaneous uncontrollable outbursts of poetry.
+National Poetry Day was founded in 1994 by William Sieghart, and has engaged millions of people across the country reading, writing and listening to poetry.

 2013: Water, water everywhere